xyproto/algernon/README.md

 --------

 * Supports HTTP/2.
-* Works on OS X and Linux.
+* Tested and works on Linux and OS X.
+* Also works on 64-bit Windows 8.
+Tested with Redis from [here](https://github.com/MSOpenTech/redis/releases) with this [executable](https://github.com/xyproto/algernon/blob/w8/bin/algernon.exe)).
 * Algernon is compiled to native.
 It's reasonably fast.
 * The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed.